Espadrille: Jute sole espadrilles

 Due to cost and material availability, the soles of espadrilles are now commonly made with jute rope or braid.
 The natural bright white color of jute is a major design feature of modern espadrilles.

 Bangladesh is the producer of high quality jute and has become a manufacturing center for premium quality jute soles and complete espadrilles.
 Ninety percent of the world's total production of complete espadrilles, as well as jute soles, is now manufactured in Bangladesh, although some manufacturers in Spain, France, and Italy import jute soles from Bangladesh to finish espadrilles in those countries.
 Complete espadrilles are also assembled in Argentina, Bolivia, Chile, Colombia, Paraguay and Venezuela with imported jute from Bangladesh.

-Jute soles typically include fully or partially vulcanized rubber beneath the jute soles for long-lasting espadrille shoes.
-Sometimes crepe soles are used as out-soles although those are not as durable compared to vulcanized ones.
+Jute soles typically include fully or partially vulcanized (hardened) rubber beneath the jute soles for long-lasting espadrille shoes.
+Sometimes crepe rubber soles are used as out-soles, although they are less durable than their vulcanized counterparts.
 Jute braid soles might include heels made of wood or EVA foam.